ganbarodigital/ts-lib-middleware/README.md

 * we don't use the output of one function as the input to the next
 * there's no compiler/interpreter support for this, so we have to emulate the behaviour using a piece of controlling JavaScript / TypeScript that we call the MiddlewareStack
+* while the output of one piece of middleware does become the input of the next piece of middleware, all the middleware in the same MiddlewareStack must have the same function signature.

 There **are** some things that our middleware has in common with functional programming: